 Lisa was born and raised on a general crop and livestock farm in northeast Kansas.
 Black baldy cows and an Angus bull comprised the genetic base of the family cowherd.
 In the late ’70′s, her father bought his first Simmental bull to use on the baldy cowherd.
 Weaning weights were tremendous, and the Simmental influence was there to stay.

 After their marriage in 1982, Harry and Lisa spent four years farming and ranching in southwest North Dakota with Harry’s parents.
 In 1986, an opportunity presented itself to manage a large ranch in northeast Kansas.
 From 1986 to 1994, they managed the 2700 acre Limestone Springs Ranch, running approximately 250 head of commercial cows as well as developing their Simmental program and customer base.
 In February 1994, one day after their second Simmental bull sale, the Mosers moved to the spot they now call home, approximately 40 miles northeast of Manhattan to a farm near Wheaton, Kansas.
 AI has been used extensively since 1980, and ET has been utilized since 1991.
 The Moser Angus program began with the purchase of what was felt to be the perfect Angus female, from the standpoints of phenotype, proven genetic lines, and performance.
 “Fink’s Pride 221 04 Bando” was purchased from Fink Beef Genetics in November 1993.
 The Red Angus breed was introduced into the Moser operation when embryos from the Pelton Red Angus & Simmental operation were purchased and planted in May 1996.
 The Red Angus program was phased out in 2012, and the remaining Red Angus females in the herd were bred to Red Simmental genetics to produce red F1 bulls and heifers.
 In the late 90’s, Mosers began focusing on the production of superior F1 bulls and females to supply yet another product for a rapidly growing facet of their customer needs.
 Black and Red SimAngus bulls now make up the majority of the sale offering each year.
-Performance, predictability and customer service are the cornerstones of our program.
-2017 will mark our 32nd bull sale.
+Performance and predictability are the cornerstones of our program.
+2023 will mark our 32nd bull sale.
 With an opening day "bid off," on Saturday, November 11th, and following that with a private treaty sale format, Mosers have enjoyed the one-on-one time possible with customers.
-We hope you will consider joining us to evaluate our genetics.
+We hope you will consider joining us this fall to evaluate our genetics.

-The Moser children have now grown, and two are back at Moser Ranch.
-Cameron is married to Carrie, and continues as farm manager, making all farming decisions and doing the lion’s share of the farming himself with hired help, while helping out on the cattle side when needed.
+The Moser children have now grown, and oldest son Cameron has his own farming enterprise headquartered out of Moser Ranch.
+He continues as farm manager, making all farming decisions and doing the lion’s share of the farming himself with hired help.
+He and his wife Carrie recently became full partners in Moser Ranch.
 Carrie helps Cameron with farm tasks and makes numerous trips to the field with harvest meals.
 Scarlet Locklyn was born into their family in 2012, and she sure is an independent little girl!
 Cam and Carrie's son Thane LaVerne Moser was born in January of 2016, and boy, is he the little farmer, going as often as possible with dad in the tractor.
 Miss Maive joined the Moser family in July of 2017.
 She is a bundle of energy, and her smile will melt your heart.
 Miss Sydnie Frances joined their family in July of 2020.
 All smiles, she is now running all over and receives lots of hugs and kisses.

 Our daughter Kendra, is married to Rex Michaelis.
-Rex helps full-time on the cattle side in addition to managing a commercial herd we run on shares near Maple Hill.
-Rex is a K-State grad in Ag Journalism and he is an intelligent young cattleman - very smart when it comes to handling livestock.
-Kendra is busy being a ranch wife and a mom and the office manager for the local county weed department.
+They live only 5 miles west of the ranch!
+Rex works as a crop adjuster and in the summer of 2020 took a taxidermy class, so he is busy working on deer and elk mounts in his spare time.
+Kendra is busy being a mom and the office manager for a physical therapy office in Marysville.
 Their two little guys, Tucker and Tate have brought a special joy to all our lives.
 Tucker is our farmer and Tate loves to hunt, ride horse and rope.
 Tenley Caroline Michaelis made her debut in March of 2016 and she is definitely her mother's child.
-She's got a full head of hair and is adored by her brothers.
+She's got a full head of long, long brown hair and is adored by her brothers.
 She loves puppies, lambs, goats...just like her mom.

 Quick Look at What We've Done and What We Do

-Moser Ranch hosts numerous groups including 4-H, FFA, & Collegiate Livestock Judging teams, Beef Technology Tours, Ag in the Classroom summer class students, KSU Livestock Production Management Class, Kansas Young Farmers, the Kansas Simmental Association, Indiana Beef Producers through the Cooperative Extension Service of Indiana, and various grade school classes.
+Over the years, Moser Ranch has hosted numerous groups including 4-H, FFA, & Collegiate Livestock Judging teams, Beef Technology Tours, Ag in the Classroom summer class students, KSU Livestock Production Management Class, Kansas Young Farmers, the Kansas Simmental Association, Indiana Beef Producers through the Cooperative Extension Service of Indiana, and various grade school classes.
 We have had international visitors from China, the Philippines, and Turkey.
 We have given AI & ET presentations to several groups, and have been guest presenters at KSU’s Beef Science, Livestock Sales Management, and AS&I Senior Seminar classes, as well as the K-State Beef Conference.